-- 1. Unit requests for sales tax refunds are due by August 1st for the fiscal year just ended (July 1st through June 30th). - 2.
+- 1. Unit requests for sales tax refunds are due by August 1 for the fiscal year just ended (July 1 through June 30). - 2.
 To receive a refund from the State of Utah, a PTA making a refund request must be a PTA in good standing.
-This means that it must have an EIN, current bylaws, and all membership dues must have been paid to Utah PTA and National PTA. - 3.
+This means that it must have an EIN, current bylaws, and all state and national dues must have been paid to Utah PTA. - 3.
 There is no minimum for which refund request may be made.
 A \$2.00 processing fee will be assessed by Utah PTA for refunds over \$20.00 - 4.
 Make a copy of all pages for document retention by the PTA. - 5.
-Sales Tax Refund requests should be submitted online at utahpta.org or give to the council/region treasurer for online submission. - 6.
-Once requests are submitted, it takes approximately three months for check to be received back from the Utah State Tax Commission via Utah PTA.
+Sales Tax Refund requests should be submitted online at utahpta.org. - 6.
+Local and council PTA units will submit annual requests by August 1 for the previous fiscal year.
+Due to the size of the refund request for all units within the organization, Utah PTA will submit the state-wide reimbursement requests in 4 increments to the Utah State Tax Commission.
+Local and council units should receive the prior year refund request no later than May each year. - 7.
 Refund checks will be mailed to the school address.
-Checks should be deposited promptly upon receipt. - 7.
+Checks should be deposited promptly upon receipt. - 8.
 Completing a Sales Tax Refund Request should not be viewed as an optional activity.
 These funds can and should be requested according to the established procedure so that they can be used to further the work of PTA.